ConceptualBlending/monster_render_system/README.md

 Dependencies
 ------------
-[Json.NET]{http://james.newtonking.com/json} tested with .NET 3.5 version
+[Json.NET](http://james.newtonking.com/json) tested with .NET 3.5 version, which should be referenced when compiling the source.

 * TODO: Use *unsafe* option.